wiwianquek/typeracingmouse/README.md

 3. If you finish typing the quote correctly, you'll proceed to the next level.
 4. Be fast!
 The cat is chasing after you, and with each level, its speed increases.
 5. The game ends if you don't complete typing before the timer runs out or if the cat catches you.
-Development

 *This game is developed using vanilla JavaScript, CSS, and HTML.
 The quotes are fetched dynamically from the Quotable API.*

-## Key Functions:
-- **getRandomQuote**: Fetches a random quote from the Quotable API.

-- **renderQuote**: Renders the fetched quote on the screen for the player to type.

-- **calculateWPM**: Calculates and displays the Words Per Minute (WPM) based on the player's typing speed.

-- **moveMouse**: Moves the mouse based on the player's typing progress.

-- **startTimer**: Initiates the timer for each level, and moves the cat.

 ## Credits
 Background racetrack image sourced from Freepik.